This project is led by the Mauao Trust.

 - Identification of key native, non-native and hybrid pōhutukawa.

 - Capacity and capability building for iwi and hapū.

 - Methodologies and local expertise that can help mitigate the impact of future biosecurity incursions.

-- Building a track record for research surveillance and monitoring on host species and pests on pathogens.
+- Building a track record for research surveillance and monitoring of host species and pest pathogens.

 - Heidi Dungey, Scion (lead)

 - Kia Māia Ellis, Mauao Trust and University of Waikato

 - Josh Clark, Tauranga District Council